Time Limits for Filing a Lawsuit in Florida

 Consult a Florida personal injury lawyer

 It can be difficult to determine precisely when the statute of limitations for a particular claim has passed because many factors can be involved.
 For this reason, if you believe you may have a case, you should consult an experienced personal injury lawyer as soon as possible.
-The South Florida attorneys of Lesser, Lesser, Landy & Smith, PLLC, have represented clients in all manner of personal injury cases throughout Florida since 1927.
+The South Florida lawyers of Lesser, Lesser, Landy & Smith, PLLC, have represented clients in all manner of personal injury cases throughout Florida since 1927.
 Contact us for a consultation today.